fen/json/README.md

 # JSON .NET source library (POC)

-This is a small .NET JSON source library with minimal dependencies with a similar API to Newtonsoft.Json.Linq.
+This is a small .NET JSON source library with minimal dependencies.
+It's API is similar to Newtonsoft.Json.Linq.

-A source library is a source code file that you can drop into your project.
-The goal is doing the basic JSON operations, and small enought for someone to go in and add specific stuff.

 **NOTE** This is proof of concept code.

+## Example

 ```cs
 var arr = new JArray {